petros-d/docs/cloud/configure-deployment.md

 While the **Worker Resources** setting affects the amount of computing power allocated to each worker, the number of workers running on your Deployment is based solely on the number of tasks in a queued or running state.

-The maximum number of tasks that a worker can execute at once is 16.
-If there are more than 16 tasks queued or running at once, then a new worker is spun up to execute the additional tasks.
-In general, the number of workers running for a Deployment at any given time can be calculated with the following expression:
+The maximum number of tasks that a single worker can execute at once, known in Airflow as Worker Concurrency, is 16.
+This is currently a system-wide setting on Astronomer Cloud that cannot be changed.
+As soon as there are more than 16 tasks queued or running at any given time, one or more new workers is spun up to execute the additional tasks.
+The number of workers running on a Deployment at any given time can be calculated by the following expression:

 `[Number of Workers]= ([Queued tasks]+[Running tasks])/16`

+This calculation is computed by KEDA every 10 seconds.
+For more information on how workers are affected by changes to a Deployment, read [What Happens During a Code Deploy](deploy-code.md#what-happens-during-a-code-deploy).
 :::

 ### Scheduler